Sky Stream guide: Features, setup and channel options

 Sky recommends at least 15Mbps of bandwidth per Stream puck.
 Some content, especially 4K movies and shows, need even higher speeds than this to stream at a consistent quality.
 If you reckon you will have several Stream pucks in your home, it’s worth checking your current broadband supply can handle multiple streams before purchasing.
 If not, you may want to consider upgrading to a faster download speed.

-Sky Whole Home costs an extra £12 per month, and any additional Stream pucks you buy will cost £50 upfront, plus a £39.95 set up fee.
-You might wonder why the puck has a set-up fee, since the device can be set up easily at home without an engineer.
+Sky Whole Home costs an extra £13 per month, and any additional Stream pucks you buy will cost £39.95 each.
+You might wonder why the additional pucks have a flat charge.
 This is more accurately an administration or activation charge, which Sky charges to add the puck to your account.
+You will not own the Puck and will have to give it back to Sky whenever you leave Sky.

 Sky Stream pucks are compatible with Sky Glass too.
-If you start off with Sky Stream but eventually want to upgrade to a Glass TV in future, you can use your existing puck in another room with Sky Whole Home.
+If you start off with Sky Stream but eventually want to upgrade to a Glass TV in the future, you can use your existing puck in another room with your existing puck in another room with Sky Whole Home.
 You can have up to three Sky Glass TVs, in addition to your six Stream pucks limit, and watch them all at once.

 How to watch Sky Stream